 One year ago today

-It was a hot day!
-The high reached 89 degrees, after a warm morning low of 65.
-No rain fell.
+The high was 84 degrees, after a morning low of 64.
+No rainfall was recorded.

 The map below was published yesterday.
 It shows the maximum rainfall received by each of the lower 48 states from a tropical depression, tropical storm, hurricane or the remnants of any of those.
 The map accounts for Barry.
 I could study maps like this all day!